tnebooks/12th-physics/content.en/docs/magnetism-and-magnetic-effects-of-electric-current/_index.md

 > "The magnetic force is animate, or imitates a soul; in many respects it surpasses the human soul while it is united to an organic body" - William Gilbert

-## LEARNING OBJECTIVES

-In this unit, the student is exposed to

-- Earth's magnetic field and magnetic elements
-- Basic properties of magnets
-- Statement of Coulomb inverse square law of magnetism
-- Magnetic dipole
-- Magnetic field due to a dipole along axial line and equatorial line
-- Torque acting on a bar magnet in a uniform magnetic field
-- Potential energy of a bar magnet placed in a uniform magnetic field
-- Magnetic properties - permeability, susceptibility etc
-- Classification of magnetic materials - dia, para and ferro magnetic materials
-- Concept of Hysteresis
-- Magnetic effects of electric current - long straight conductor and circular coil
-- Right hand thumb rule and Maxwell's right hand cork screw rule
-- Biot-Savart's law - applications
-- Tangent law and Tangent Galvanometer
-- Current loop as a magnetic dipole
-- Magnetic dipole moment of revolving electron
-- Ampère's circuital law - applications
-- Solenoid and toroid
-- Lorentz force - charged particle moving in an electromagnetic field
-- Cyclotron
-- Force on a current carrying conductor in a magnetic field
-- Force between two long parallel current carrying conductor
-- Torque on a current loop in a magnetic field
-- Moving Coil Galvanometer

 ## 3.1 INTRODUCTION TO MAGNETISM

 ![Magnetic levitation](img3.1.png)